Richard Ho

-Dato' Richard Ho Ung Hun (何文翰 (Hé Wénhàn); 20 January 1927 – 4 February 2008) was a Malaysian civil servant.
+Richard Ho Ung Hun (何文翰 (Hé Wénhàn); 20 January 1927 – 4 February 2008) was a Malaysian civil servant.
 In the course of his career, he served as a barrister, member of parliament (MP), cabinet minister, chairman of Maybank Finance and deputy chairman of Malayan Banking, and as a director of several publicly listed companies in Malaysia.

 Early life and legal career

 Ho was born in Sitiawan, Perak.
 His father was a preacher.
 He began his career as a teacher.
 He later joined the public service under the colonial British government as a court interpreter.

 After resigning as an Assistant District Officer in Malacca in his early 30s, Ho left for the United Kingdom where he pursued his law degree, being called as a barrister of the Lincoln's Inn in England in 1961, at the age of 34.
 The same year Ho was called to the High Court of Malaya as an advocate and solicitor.